aginies/virt-bridge-setup/README.md

 - `-d` `--debug`: show debug info
 - Activates the bridge and configures the connection to automatically connect

+## Limits

+* It supports IPv4 only.
+* This is a simple script not intended for complex network scenariosi (vlan etc...); manual bridge setup is recommended for intricate configurations.
+* The script should be run locally (not remotely) immediately after installation and before any custom network configurations.

 ## Prerequisites

 - Python 3.x